 Critics say that while a fiat-pegged stable coin could withstand some of the most volatile crypto market conditions, it falls short simply with its dependency on a fiat currency’s price – which itself is centralized and vulnerable to inflation and forex volatility.

 Essentially, a larger quantity of one cryptocurrency is used to issue lesser units of a stablecoin - giving room for inflation or price drops while keeping its value stable with the excesses accounted for.
 For example, $100 USD worth of LTC would be reserved to then issue 50 $1 USD valued crypto-collateralized stablecoins.
-In this case if LTC’s price dropped 20%, the 50 $1 USD stablecoins would still be collateralized by the $80 USD worth of LTC and hold their value.
+In this case, if LTC’s price dropped 20%, the 50 $1 USD stablecoins would still be collateralized by the $80 USD worth of LTC and hold their value.

-Beyond jut the initial upfront capital, critics call out the ‘black swan’ event, where the underlying cryptocurrency becomes worthless, in turn causing the stablecoin to also collapse.
+Beyond the initial upfront capital, critics call out the ‘black swan’ event, where the underlying cryptocurrency becomes worthless, in turn causing the stablecoin to also collapse.
 In this worst case scenario, the loss would be amplified further for the stablecoin owners because of the over-collateralization.
-Several projects are tackling these challenges, with one of the most popular to date being MakerDao’s Dai stablecoin, collateralized by Ethereum.
-Another we’ll likely see activity from soon with a unique approach to crypto-collateralization is Reserve, which recently made headlines with investments from Coinbase and seasoned Silicon Valley investor Peter Theil among others.
+Several projects are tackling these challenges, with one of the most popular to date being MakerDao’s DAI stablecoin, collateralized by Ethereum.
+Another we’ll likely see activity from soon with a unique approach to crypto-collateralization is Reserve, which recently made headlines with investments from Coinbase and seasoned Silicon Valley investor Peter Theil, among others.

 For example, if a particular stablecoin’s value was pegged to $1 USD, the supply would automatically increase if the price rose above $1, and supply would decrease if the price fell below $1.
 This mechanism creates upward and downward pressure on the price when necessary to ensure its consistent purchasing power.

 The leading example of this approach is Basis, marketed as a “price stable cryptocurrency with an algorithmic central bank.”
 Launched in 2017 and backed by the likes of Andreessen Horowitz, Bain Capital, and DCG, Basis implements a system similar to that of a central bank, making use of base coins, base bonds, and base shares.

-If Basis or others are able to deliver on this non-collateralized vision, these stablecoin assets may have the best chance of long term success.
-Critics are quick to point out however that they depend on investors trusting the future growth of the coin by buying the equivalent of seigniorage shares, which can lead to massive losses in value if confidence falls.
+If Basis or others are able to deliver on this non-collateralized vision, these stablecoin assets may have the best chance of long-term success.
+Critics are quick to point out, however, that they depend on investors trusting the future growth of the coin by buying the equivalent of seigniorage shares, which can lead to massive losses in value if confidence falls.

 Stablecoins are very promising for the mass adoption of crypto at large and will likely even play a role in the market’s short and mid-term price outlooks.
-And if they can achieve true decentralized price stability, stablecoins would issue the first real and large scale challenges to the legitimacy of centralized, government-issued, inflation-susceptible fiat currencies around the world.
+If they can achieve true decentralized price stability, stablecoins would issue the first real and large scale challenges to the legitimacy of centralized, government-issued, inflation-susceptible fiat currencies around the world.